-In some cases, a server in a model does not represent a real-world system.
-A common modeling technique involves a delay of duration zero, that is, an infinite server whose service time is zero, to provide a place for an entity to reside to manipulate its attributes.
+In some cases, a server does not represent a real-world system.
+A common modeling technique involves a delay of duration zero(that is, an infinite server whose service time is zero) to provide a place for an entity to reside to manipulate its attributes.

 Use the Entity Server block to model queues.